skagedal/skagedal.github.io/_posts/2018-08-23-collection-view-tetris.markdown

 I thought it was a fun hack.
 It's been sitting around on my computer for a while now, waiting for me to do a presentation that never happened, so now I thought I'd just publish it.
 I don't actually use the DataSource, because I haven't needed anything more than just animating rows within a single section.
 Keep it simple, huh?

-For the color literals and other fun, [see the source on Github](https://github.com/skagedal/SKRBatchUpdates).
+For all the fun, [see the source on Github](https://github.com/skagedal/SKRBatchUpdates).
+The color literals?
+Unfortunately, they do not look as awesome in Github as they do in Xcode, and I don't really recommend the use of them.
+Nor do I recommend that you use a UICollectionView for your next game.
+I do recommend having fun with things.